denizturkmen/Database-Notes/Postgres/Install as Service /Master-Slave/Readme.md

 **Note:** Password is important because we will use this password from **slave** machine

-Configure pg_hba
-We enter the slave machine information
+Configure pg_hba.
+We enter the slave machine information on Master machine
 ``` bash
 sudo vim pg_hba.conf